c-stanton/Seasoned/README.md

 1. AI & Multimodal Intelligence

-    Multimodal Extraction: Use Gemini 1.5 Flash to accept image/jpeg inputs and return a strictly validated JSON Schema containing title, ingredients, and steps.
+    Multimodal Extraction: Use Gemini 3.1 Flash Lite to accept image/jpeg inputs and return a strictly validated JSON Schema containing title, ingredients, and steps.

     Semantic Search: Implement pgvector in the local database.
 Recipes will be converted into "embeddings" (via Gemini) to allow users to search for "Comfort food for a rainy day" instead of just keyword matches.